arunnegi-07/DSA/Stack/03-SmallestNumberOnLeft/Intuition.md

 **Approach : Using Stack**

-**Before Reading the Intuition read the problem statement carefully and try to understand as much as you can.**
+**Note : Before Reading the Intuition read the problem statement carefully and try to understand as much as you can.**

-**Some Observations required to get the Intuition of the problem :**
+**Some Observations required to get the Intuition of the problem :**<br>
-1. If Stack is 'empty' just 'push' the element inside the array and add '-1' to answer array.
+**1.** If Stack is 'empty' just 'push' the element inside the array and add '-1' to answer array.<br>
-2. If 'top' of the stack is a 'smaller' element than coming element then definitely for coming element that 'top' element will be the nearest smaller element  to it's left so add that 'top' element in your 'answer' array and just 'push' that element into the stack.
+**2.** If 'top' of the stack is a 'smaller' element than coming element then definitely for coming element that 'top'<br> &emsp;element will be the nearest smaller element to it's left so add that 'top' element in your 'answer' array and just<br> &emsp;'push' that element into the stack.<br>
-3. If 'top' of the stack is 'greater' than coming element then we know that element will never be the nearest smaller element to it's left so we will 'pop' all the element until we find the value which is less than it (not even equal).
+**3.** If 'top' of the stack is 'greater' than coming element then we know that element will never  be the nearest smaller<br>
+&emsp;element to it's left so we will 'pop' all the element until we find the value which is less than it (not even equal).<br>
-    3.a If after 'popping' stack become 'empty' than 'push' that element in the stack and add '-1' to the answer array.
+&emsp;&emsp;**3.a** If after 'popping' stack become 'empty' than 'push' that element in the stack and add '-1' to the answer array.<br>
-    3.b If some element is left inside the array then value at the 'top' will be the nearest smaller, so add that 'top' value to our answer array and 'push' that coming value into the stack.
+&emsp;&emsp;**3.b** If some element is left inside the array then value at the 'top' will be the nearest smaller, so add that 'top'<br>
+&emsp;&emsp;&emsp;&emsp;value to our answer array and 'push' that coming value into the stack.<br>
-4. Repeat same Steps for all elements from start till last.
+**4.** Repeat same Steps for all elements from start till last.

 **Let me take one Example to make the Intuition clear**<br>